How To Build An Easy Catapult For Kids?

 - Pencil Catapult – A fun catapult building activity for younger kids.
 It is one of the simplest catapults you can make with just pencils and rubber bands.

-It is also a great craft idea for the parents who look forward to creative at home kids craft activities.
+It is also a great craft idea for the parents who look forward to helping their children understand the curriculums and make their kids creative at home through different activities.
 So what are you waiting for?
 Collect the essential supplies and surprise your teachers and friends by making a marshmallow catapult for kids today.
+Check out Sparkle Box for some more fun craft ideas.